sallyhong/EX2Tweetwordcount/readme.txt

 	b. histogram.py
 		Run with argument MIN,MAX (e.g. 3,8) for a list of words and their counts between MIN and MAX inclusive sorted in ascending order by word.
 	c. top20hist.py
-		i.
 		Will generate PNG file of bar plot of top 20 words and counts in same directory.